dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 ## Scope

 A unit of measure is only visible within the file it is defined or, if defined in a module, within the module it was defined.
-They can only be visible in other files by exporting them from a module.
+They can only be visible in other files by exporting them from a module (EDIT: maybe?
+Needs more thought and input from other people on how this should be done).

 ## Modules